adigioacchino/RBMsForAptamers/README.md

 Finally, this repository contains the code used to infer the sequencing errors, discussed in the Supplementary Section S2 of the paper.

 ## Data:
-The data used (described in the paper) has been uploaded to Zenodo, with DOI: (the DOI will be added as soon as the data will be public on Zenodo).
+The data used (described in the paper) has been uploaded to Zenodo, with DOI: 10.5281/zenodo.6341687.

-*The data used is (temporarily) dowloadable from [here](https://web.cubbit.io/link/#a3ba49a1-3ecc-46cc-a61d-aa7e96bf6a05) in compressed format.
-In future it will be provided through [Zenodo](https://zenodo.org/).*

 For the notebooks to work, the 5 data files must be placed into a `data` folder, which must be created inside the main directory of this repository.
 In particular: